Interview with Penny Copeland

 JF: So what did years would he have been working there?

-MC: Oh gee I dont remember
+MC: Oh gee I don’t remember…he came from Sweden

 and he went to work real young.